bokkypoobah/LiveEduCrowdsaleContractAudit/code-review/Sale.md

     }

     // put some text in the contract
-    // BK Ok - Only newOwner can execute this function setNotice(string note) onlyOwner {
+    // BK Ok - Only owner can execute this function setNotice(string note) onlyOwner {
         // BK Ok
         notice = note;
     }

     // withdraw all of the Ether
-    // BK Ok - Only newOwner can execute this function withdraw() onlyOwner {
+    // BK Ok - Only owner can execute this function withdraw() onlyOwner {
         // BK Ok
         msg.sender.transfer(this.balance);
     }

     // withdraw some of the Ether
-    // BK Ok - Only newOwner can execute this function withdrawSome(uint value) onlyOwner {
+    // BK Ok - Only owner can execute this function withdrawSome(uint value) onlyOwner {
         // BK Ok
         require(value <= this.balance);